Razland/Sieve/README.md

 Sieve
 =====

-quick study of prime sieve of sundaram
+quick study of prime detection (mostly) using the sieve of sundaram

+calculations using both R and Julia, for comparison.